BalasubramaniM/Universal-Windows-Applications/PushNotificationWNSService/README.md

 ![My image](https://github.com/BalasubramaniM/Images/blob/master/Windows8.png)

-Follow same procedure for Windows Phone project too, since you are working on Universal app and also you should authenticate Windows Phone app with WNS service.
+5. Follow same procedure for Windows Phone project too, since you are working on Universal app and also you should authenticate Windows Phone app with WNS service.
 Reference image below.

 ![My image](https://github.com/BalasubramaniM/Images/blob/master/WindowsPhone.png)

-Now create WebSite to Create WNS service.
+6. Now create WebSite to Create WNS service.

-Select Website in NewProject in Vs. Refer following image.
+7. Select Website in NewProject in Vs. Refer following image.

 ![My image](https://github.com/BalasubramaniM/Images/blob/master/Website.png)

-select Default Asp page, open .cs file and write functions to authenticate.
+8. Select Default Asp page, open .cs file and write functions to authenticate.
 Refer project for more info.

-Note that, its local website only for your reference.
+9. Note that, its local website only for your reference.
 Host it